amansingh240698/FleetSchedulingApplication/README.md

 Then, navigate to the project directory:
 `cd FleetSchedulingApplication`

-Now, you can build and run the application with Maven:
-`mvn clean install`
-`mvn spring-boot:run`
+Instead of using Maven, you can directly run the main method of the application.
+To do so, open the project in your favorite IDE (like IntelliJ IDEA, Eclipse, or Visual Studio Code), and run the main method from the FleetSchedulingApplication class.
+The main method will launch the Spring Boot application.

 By default, the application will load truck and charger data from `src/main/resources/input.txt` and execute scheduling algorithms with the available `timeAvailable`.